Verse Mapping For Beginners

 Earlier I mentioned BlueLetterBible.org as a great free online tool for getting definitions and cross-references.
 I love this tool but it does have some limits.
 You may prefer to have a good Bible dictionary on hand to help you go deeper.

 Verse mapping is a great way to refresh your quiet time.
-Whether you struggle to understand the Bible or you are just going through a dry season, this Bible study method can bring value to your life.
+Whether you struggle to understand the Bible or you are just going through a dry season, this method can bring value to your Bible study time.